WWW.COLINDUNCANTAYLOR.COM

 Forteresse de Salses: discovering history on the autoroutes of France

-An autoroute rest area with a difference: discover the Forteresse de Salses, built in 1497, besieged many times until it was made redundant in 1659 by the Treat of the Pyrenees which moved the border 40 kilometres further south. forteresse-de-salses-discovering-history-on-the-autoroutes-of-france.html
+An autoroute rest area with a difference: discover the Forteresse de Salses, built in 1497, besieged many times until it was made redundant in 1659 by the Treaty of the Pyrenees which moved the border 40 kilometres further south. forteresse-de-salses-discovering-history-on-the-autoroutes-of-france.html

 Equal opportunities on the Canal du Midi in 1669